Henry backs Lacazette for Arsenal success

 "Sometimes you'll need Giroud or even (Alexis) Sanchez in the middle and sometimes you'll need (Danny) Welbeck or (Theo) Walcott, whoever will have an impact."

-The 26-year-old French striker has drawn comparisons to Henry, but what is for certain, he is adept as both finisher and facilitator.
+The 26-year-old French striker has drawn comparisons to Henry, as he is adept as both a finisher and facilitator.

-Sorely missed in Lyon's Europa League semi-final defeat to Ajax Amsterdam, Lacazette provided goals as well as assists, contributing to 39 total goals in both Ligue 1 and European competition last season.
+Sorely missed in Lyon's Europa League semi-final defeat to Ajax, Lacazette provided goals as well as assists, contributing to 39 strikes in Ligue 1 and European competition last season.

 "I'm a big fan of him," Henry said.
 "I saw him playing for a long time in the French league and in the youth team.